Pioneer 11 swept past Saturn 43 years ago today | EarthSky

 Pioneer 11’s last transmission reached Earth on September 30, 1995.
 And so the mission has ended.
 But Pioneer 11 is one of five spacecraft whose trajectories ultimately will carry them out of our solar system.
 So, unless something has stopped it (highly unlikely!), Pioneer 11 is still sailing outward, away from Earth, into the depths of space.

-It’s moving in the direction of our constellation Sagittarius the Archer.
-That means it’s moving in the general direction toward the center of our Milky Way galaxy.
+It’s moving in the direction of our constellation Scutum.
+Scutum is next to Sagittarius, which is in the general direction of the center of our Milky Way galaxy.
 The craft will pass near the star Lambda Aquila some four million years from now.

 The Pioneers carry plaques